yuxuan-ji/domql/README.md

 # Documentation

-Documentation is generated with JsDoc and jsdoc2md and located in docs/api.md.
+Documentation is generated with JsDoc and jsdoc2md.
 Run:
 ```sh
 bash docs/docs.sh
 ```